Caravelas Airport

 Caravelas Airport (IATA: CRQ, ICAO: SBCV) is the airport serving Caravelas, Brazil.

 History

 The airport was inaugurated in the 1940s as a military aerodrome and it was renovated between 2010 and 2014.

+Previously operated by Concessionária São Francisco Administração Aeroportuário e Rodoviário, since August 16, 2025 it is administrated by the State of Bahia through its Infrastructure Secretariat Seinfra.

 Airlines and destinations

 No scheduled flights operate at this airport.